Grading Participation: I Refuse to Do It

 And, if someone ever questions your grading, it’s so, so easy to point to a test or piece of homework to justify yourself.
 Participation points?
 How could you ever justify this?
 Min-Su spoke 17 times, but Ji-Su only spoke 11 times.
 Min-Ji looked happy but Ji-Won was always grumpy.

-What’s your Job?- I personally would rather be a facilitator of learning than a full-time assessor.
+I personally would rather be a facilitator of learning than a full-time assessor.
 I like to help while in class and judge only on tests.
-I hope that my students can just relax and enjoy the class and not feel like I’m always watching them.
+Finally, I hope that my students can just relax and enjoy the class and not feel like I’m always watching them.
 Big Brother just ain’t my style, you know?

 How about you?